Phil 2030: Introduction to Ethics

 Because people sometimes disagree about what is morally right, and because it is usually possible to give arguments for each side of a moral issue, we must be able to evaluate moral arguments.
 In other words, we must be able to tell good arguments about morality from bad ones.

-To do this, we will need to take a lengthy detour out of ethics and into logic and consider some basic logical concepts.
-In particular, we need to fully understand the following concepts from logic:
+To do this, we will need to take a detour out of ethics and into logic and consider some basic logical concepts.
+In particular, we need to understand:

 validity (df.): A valid argument is one in which